Bureau of Customs and Border Protection, Department of Homeland Security.

 The Bureau of Customs and Border Protection (CBP) encourages the general public and affected Federal agencies to submit written comments and suggestions on proposed and/or continuing information collection requests pursuant to the Paperwork Reduction Act of 1995 (Pub.
 L. 104-13).
 Your comments should address one of the following four points:

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency/component, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agencies/components estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;

 (3) Enhance the quality, utility, and clarity of the information to be collected; and

 (4) Minimize the burden of the collections of information on those who are to respond, including the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Abstract: The information is to be used by CBP officers to expedite the filing and processing of drawback claims, while maintaining necessary enforcement information to maintain effective administrative oversight over the drawback program.

-Current Actions: This submission is being submitted to extend the expiration date with a change to the burden hours.
+Current Actions: This submission is being submitted to extend the expiration date with no change to the burden hours.